CLEP Human Growth and Development Practice Test

 Question 9Unit 1: Prenatal Development and Infancy

-What is the most likely cause of a child's birth defect
+What is the primary cause of vascular dementia?

 A